Segeberg

 Segeberg ([ˈzeːɡəˌbɛʁk]; Segebärj) is a district in Schleswig-Holstein, Germany.
 It is bounded by (from the southwest and clockwise) the districts of Pinneberg, Steinburg and Rendsburg-Eckernförde, the city of Neumünster, the districts of Plön, Ostholstein and Stormarn, and the city state of Hamburg.

 History

-The history of the district is connected with the history of Holstein.
-In 1134 the castle of Segeberg was erected as a regional centre from where the reeve of Segeberg ruled.
+The history of the district is connected to the history of Holstein.
+In 1134, the castle of Segeberg was erected as a regional centre from where the reeve of Segeberg ruled.
 When Schleswig-Holstein became a Prussian province in 1865, the Prussian administration established the district of Segeberg.

-Since then the district has considerably grown twice: In 1932 parts of the dissolved district of Bordesholm joined the district; and in 1970 the city of Norderstedt became part of the district.
+Since then, the district has grown considerably twice: In 1932 parts of the dissolved district of Bordesholm joined the district; in 1970 the city of Norderstedt became part of the district.

 Geography

 The district of Segeberg consists of the agricultural plains between the cities of Neumünster and Hamburg.
 A southwestern portion of the hilly lakeland called "Holsteinische Schweiz" (Holsatian Switzerland) belongs to the district, as well as some northern suburbs of Hamburg.